 Core curriculum and empathy (quotations) Exemptions from the obligation to follow the core curriculum - this would give the opportunity to flexibly adapt to the needs of various students in this mentally aggravating situation (also for the teachers).
 Teachers experience a lack of support from the system and other teachers who fail to understand that the mandatory implementation of the core curriculum and grading children should not be a priority in teaching especially in this situation.
 There is a lack of empathy for the student, their possibilities and conditions in which they are forced to learn.
 (F, 0-5 years of teaching, private school, Warmian-Masurian Voivodeship) I would expect support from the management and the government - understanding that students' productivity drops to 30% when learning online.
 Myself I don't expect from them as much as in the pre-epidemic times when they attended school.
 It would be nice to hear "as much as you can do is enough, we don't expect that children cover as much material as usual and nor that they produce as much text" "The situation is unprecedented and we have to let go of certain requirements / expectations" Preparing an online lesson takes much more time than usual, lessons tend to be shorter to allow more time for preparation.
 Looking at the screen (20+ children or documents) 8am-4pm is exhausting and taxing for the senses.
 My head hurts and my eyes hurt.
 Students certainly also exeperience similar effects.
 It would be good to have the management's support in finding a balance.
-(F, over 11 years of teaching, private school, Masovian Voivodeship) 7 - Other issues SPOŁ ED Give the credit to your dad Some parents, out of convenience, willingness to support their child or finish school early on a given day, do homework for their children or significantly "support" them, Teachers, who know their students well and their abilities, are able to quickly identify which students have used the help of adults.
+(F, over 11 years of teaching, private school, Masovian Voivodeship)

+Give the credit to your dad Some parents, out of convenience, willingness to support their child or need to finish school activities early on a given day, do homework for their children or significantly "support" them, Teachers, who know their students well and their abilities, are able to quickly identify which students have used the help of adults.
 Teachers do not feel comfortable giving grades for work that has not been done by students on their own.
 They often do not know how, without causing negative emotions, to inform parents that children should do their homework independently.

 To tell the truth, I don't know who to assess.
 A student, the whole family, a parent?
 I know what the possibilities of a given student are and I see when the work is not done by them alone.
 But I have no way of verifying it.
-(IDI, F, 0-5 years of teaching, public school, Pomeranian Voivodeship) 7 - Other issues
+(IDI, F, 0-5 years of teaching, public school, Pomeranian Voivodeship)

-SPOŁ ED

-CENTRUM CYFROWE

-Fearing hate speech

-Teachers in grades 4-8 are afraid of hate

-speech and fear for their image.
-They are aware that students have the opportunity to record lessons, which is prohibited at school.
-They do not want to share the experience of the "teachers from TV".

-Many respondents directly communicate that they teach lessons only in a "safe" form, that is, they send lists of tasks and links to additional materials.
+Fear of hate speech Teachers in grades 4-8 are afraid of hate speech and fear for their image.
+They are aware that students are able to record remote lessons, even when this is prohibited by school rules.
+Many respondents state directly that they teach lessons only in a form they deem safe - that is, they only send lists of tasks and links to additional materials.
 This is not due to the reluctance to conduct distance education or the lack of appropriate competences, but to the real fear of "becoming the laughing stock of the internet."
-What generates additional problems is the fear of legal consequences from conducting classes using "unofficial tools" such as Messenger or Whatsapp.
+Fear of legal consequences generates additional problems.
+Teachers fear conducting classes using "unofficial" tools, such as Messenger or Whatsapp.
+Even if they are useful for the educational process.